axq/Bastyl-DIY-instructions/index.md

 - (Optional) add a bit of hot glue to the jack so it holds better. **Only do so in the indicated position**, so it won't interfere with installation of the MCU
 - Solder cables from the audio jack to the RGB plate: red to Vcc
 - Solder cables from the audio jack to the MCU: black to gnd, blue to D0
-- Solder cables from the RGB plate to the MCU: red to Vcc, green to D2
+- Solder cables from the RGB plate to the MCU: black for Gnd, red for Vcc, green for Din/D2

 ![Figure 2](./images/rgb.png)